-If we now examine how things stand with the proof of consistency for the several geometrical and physical theories that have been axiomatically grounded, then we find that this proof is produced everything only in a relative sense: The consistency of the axiom system to be investigated is proved by exhibiting a system of objects and of relations within mathematical analysis that satisfies the axioms.
-This "method of reduction" to analysis (i.e., to arithmetic in the wider sense) presupposes that analysis itself-independently of whether it is considered as a body of knowledge [Inbegriff von Erkenntnissen] or only as an axiomatic structure $\langle Gebäude \rangle$ (i.e., as a merely possible system of relations)-constitutes a consistent system.
+If we now examine how things stand with the proof of consistency for the several geometrical and physical theories that have been axiomatically grounded, then we find that this proof is produced in every case only in a relative sense: The consistency of the axiom system to be investigated is proved by exhibiting a system of objects and of relations within mathematical analysis that satisfies the axioms.
+This "method of reduction" to analysis (i.e., to arithmetic in the wider sense) presupposes that analysis itself-independently of whether it is considered as a body of knowledge or only as an axiomatic structure (i.e., as a merely possible system of relations)-constitutes a consistent system.

 However, the consistency of analysis is not as immediately evident as one would like to think at first.
-The modes of inference applied in the theory of real numbers and real functions do not have that character of direct evidence [Charakter des unmittelbar Handgreiflichen] which is characteristic, for instance, of the inferences of elementary number theory.
+The modes of inference applied in the theory of real numbers and real functions do not have that character of tangible evidence which is characteristic, for instance, of the inferences of elementary number theory.
 And if one wants to free the methods of proof from everything that is somehow problematic, then one is compelled to axiomatically set up analysis.
-Thus it turns out to be necessary to provide also a consistency proof for $||^{97b}$ analysis.
+Thus it turns out to be necessary to provide also a consistency proof for \parallel^{97b} analysis.